NiccoDorn/cpp_to_ocaml_algorithms/README.md

-# pyalgo2ocaml
+# Algorithms implemented in C++ Translation to OCaml Functional & Tail-Recursive
-Translating some of the algorithms from Github Repo https://github.com/TheAlgorithms/Python to OCaml (Practice)
+Translating some of the algorithms from Github Repo https://github.com/TheAlgorithms/C-Plus-Plus to OCaml Just for pure practice.

 Maybe later down the line also tests for the algorithms.

-Also trying to be as functional as possible as well as aiming for tail recursion... ...
+Trying to stay functional.

 ANYTHING related to reading in files or  managing ressources in general: image/sound/video will not be part of this repo  for the time being.